 Note: Individuals with GCA may present a wide range of clinical symptoms.

 This image illustrates arteries commonly affected in GCA.
 This diagram shows some of the arteries branching from the carotid arteries that are commonly affected in GCA.
 Notice that other affected arteries may include those originating from the aortic arch and are not shown in this image;

 A recent article published in the UK describes how 64-year-old Sue Chandler from Dorchester woke one morning in September 2010 with muscle pain in her shoulders and upper arms.
 At 64, she put it down to being ‘over-exuberant’ in the garden – and with symptoms that at first can seem trivial, this would be how most people might react.
 However, nineteen months later, after suffering an increasing number of other symptoms and a series of calamitous misdiagnoses by GPs, overnight she went completely and irreversibly blind in her right eye.

 Another pensioner in the UK, ‘Derek’, was left permanently blind after a series of hospital blunders meant that he did not receive urgent treatment for GCA. medical law experts represented Derek in his fight for justice and he was later awarded £750,000 in compensation to help him to cope with this significant disability.

-b) double vision and visual field defects.
-Untreated, the second eye is likely to become affected within 1-2 weeks although it can be affected within 24 hours.
+- Double vision and visual field defects.
+Untreated, the second eye is likely to become affected within 1-2 weeks although it can be effected within 24 hours.
 Once visual impairment is established, it is normally too late and the damage is permanent.
 Therefore, GCA is considered a medical emergency.

 – Daniel O’Connell